 But for Sandi Chiavalon, olives were his life call, and he knew it early on.
 He was hardly 13 years old, when he decided to make an olive oil, and his grandfather handed him 50 olive trees.

 Today, Chivalon is the most awarded Croatian olive oil producer.
-The Chivalon family has over 7.000 of their own olive trees, and overlooks an additional 5.000 trees from contracted cultivators.
-The family produces around 9.000 liters of extra virgin olive oil a year, and over 60% of it is exported.
+The Chivalon family has over 7.500 of their own olive trees, and overlooks an additional 5.000 trees from contracted cultivators.
+The family produces around 20.000 litres of extra virgin olive oil a year, and they export over 60% of it.

 The harvest is manual, and fruit is pressed within two hours after the harvest to obtain a high quality extra virgin olive oil.